 |---|---|---|

-| Entry | $10/mo (Tablet — 16k memory) | $29/mo (Starter — 375k tokens) |
+| Entry | $10/mo (Tablet, 16k memory) | $29/mo (Starter, 450,000 words) |

-| Mid | $15/mo (Scroll — 24k memory) | $59/mo (Professional — 1.3M tokens) |
+| Mid | $15/mo (Scroll, 24k memory) | $59/mo (Professional, 1,125,000 words) |

-| Top | $25/mo (Opus — 128k memory) | $149/mo (Studio — 3.5M tokens) |
+| Top | $25/mo (top tier, 128k memory) | $99/mo (Studio, 2,250,000 words) |

 | Free Trial | Limited free tier (50 generations) | 7-day full trial |

 NovelAI is significantly cheaper.
 But the comparison is not apples to apples.
 NovelAI gives you a co-writing engine.
 EPOS-AI gives you a co-writing engine plus a three-level editor, character tracker, worldbuilding database, export pipeline, and self-publishing tools.
-The question is whether you need those additional tools — or whether you already have them elsewhere in your workflow.
+The question is whether you need those additional tools, or whether you already have them elsewhere in your workflow.

 The Bottom Line

 NovelAI and EPOS-AI are not really competitors.
 They serve different stages of the writing process and different types of writers.
-NovelAI excels at the creative act of writing — the generation of prose, the exploration of ideas, the freedom to write anything without restriction.
-EPOS-AI excels at everything that surrounds that act — organizing, tracking, editing, exporting, and preparing for publication.
+NovelAI excels at the creative act of writing, the generation of prose, the exploration of ideas, the freedom to write anything without restriction.
+EPOS-AI excels at everything that surrounds that act, organizing, tracking, editing, exporting, and preparing for publication.

 Some authors use both.
 NovelAI for first-draft experimentation, EPOS-AI for revision, consistency checking, and final production.
 That is a legitimate workflow.
 But if you are choosing one tool for the entire journey from blank page to published book, the decision comes down to what you value more: creative freedom or structural support.